Mellanox/sockperf/README.md

 ### Configuration

    Type `./configure --help` for a list of all the configure options.
-Some of the options are generic autoconf options, while the aLic specific options are prefixed with "SOCKPERF:" in the help text.
+Some of the options are generic autoconf options, while the sockperf specific options are prefixed with "SOCKPERF:" in the help text.

  * To enable test scripts